armin-fx/BandedScad/doc/matrix.md

 Return the (signed) volume of the parallelepiped defined by the three vectors given.\
 [=> Wikipedia - Triple product](https://en.wikipedia.org/wiki/Triple_product)

+#### `cross_universal (list)` [^][contents]
+[cross_universal]: #cross_universal-list-
+Calculate the cross product for n dimensional vector in a list of n-1 vectors.\
+Characteristic in this version:
+- it uses the right hand rule in every dimension
+- if will set in order the n-1 unit vector, then the last missing unit vector will be the result

 Matrix operations [^][contents]
 -------------------------------